elastic/elastic-serverless-forwarder/dev-corner/how-to-test-locally/README.md

 - The name of the zip file, `FILENAME`.

-### Step 2: Run ESF terraform
+## Deploying Lambda

-Use the code in [ESF terraform repository](https://github.com/elastic/terraform-elastic-esf).
+Once Lambda zip is ready, you should use the code in [ESF terraform repository](https://github.com/elastic/terraform-elastic-esf).

 > **NOTE**: ESF lambda function is using architecture `x86_64`.

 Place your `local_esf.zip` (or `<FILENAME>` if you changed the value) in the same directory as ESF terraform.